zmmbreeze/octocard/README.md

       // `3` as default
       // reposNum: 4,

+      // [optional][number]repos which will not be shown
+      // '' as default
+      reposIgnored: 'reponame1,reponame2',

       // [optional][number] Number of organizations to be shown.
       // `-1` as default, represent showing all organizations.
       // orgsNum: -1,